whefter/puppet-syncthing/README.md

 #####`gui_password`

 Password to use to authenticate for the GUI.
-Password is encrypted with BCrypt, provided a valid salt is passed to gui_password_salt
+Password is encrypted with BCrypt, provided a salt (not checked for validity) is passed to `gui_password_salt`.

 #####`gui_password_salt`

 When specifying a password, this must be set to a valid BCrypt salt such as `$2a$10$vI8aWBnW3fID.ZQ4/zo1G.`

-> Setting this parameter will result in the module attempting to generate a bcrypt-encrypted password.
+> Setting this parameter will result in the module attempting to generate a BCrypt-encrypted password.
 This requires the `bcrypt` gem to be installed on the puppetmaster.

 #####`gui_options`